 Getting ready for Making Tax Digital (MTD)

-From 1 April 2019, businesses with a turnover above the VAT threshold (currently £85,000) will have to keep digital records for VAT purposes and provide this information to HMRC using compatible software.
+From 1 April 2019, businesses with a turnover above the VAT threshold (currently £85,000) have to keep digital records for VAT purposes and provide this information to HMRC using compatible software.
 The MTD requirement will remain even if turnover subsequently falls below the VAT threshold.

 Keeping digital records and making quarterly updates will not be made mandatory for taxes other than VAT before April 2020.
 Similarly, those businesses below the VAT threshold which have voluntarily registered for VAT can opt in to MTD.